S Club Allstars

-S Club Allstars (previously known as S Club 3) are an English spin-off pop group based in London with S Club 7 and S Club 8 former members.
+S Club Allstars (previously known as S Club 3) were an English spin-off pop group based in London with S Club and S Club 8 former members.
 Originally, the group was founded by Bradley McIntosh, Jo O'Meara and Paul Cattermole.
-In February 2014, Tina Barrett joined them and the group, but in May 2015, Cattermole left the group after the S Club 7 reunion.
+In February 2014, Tina Barrett joined them and the group, but in May 2015 Cattermole left the group after the S Club reunion.
 In August 2020, O'Meara left the group and was replaced by Stacey Franks in December 2021.

 History

 In 2008, Bradley McIntosh, Jo O'Meara and Paul Cattermole wanted to reform S Club 7, but the other four members were focused on their solo careers.
 The three artists embarked on tour with the name "S Club 3", performing at nightclubs and festivals.
 The first performances took place on 17 October 2008 at Tokyo Club, in Bradford.
 On 12 November 2008, a bottle was thrown at O'Meara during their performance in Bradford.
 It left her with a severe cut to the head, requiring treatment at a nearby hospital.
 A 20-year old man was arrested and he said that did justice for her performance on Celebrity Big Brother where nearly 50,000 complaints were received about her and two other female contestants' alleged racist bullying towards Bollywood actress Shilpa Shetty.

 On 12 November 2009, S Club 3 turned on the Mansfield Christmas Lights.
-Between 2009 and 2011 the group continued to tour several British cities.
-In 2012 the group toured Australia with Big Brovaz on The Ain't No Party Tour.
-On 31 May they performed on television for the first time as S Club 3 in the Australian daytime show The Morning Show.
-In February 2014, Tina Barrett joined the group and toured as a four piece.
-On 22 October, it was confirmed that all seven members of S Club 7 would reunite for the BBC Children in Need and a tour in May 2015.
+Between 2009 and 2011, the group continued to tour several British cities.
+In 2012, the group toured Australia with Big Brovaz on The Ain't No Party Tour.
+On 31 May, they performed on television for the first time as S Club 3 on the Australian daytime show The Morning Show.
+In February 2014, Tina Barrett joined the group and they toured as a four piece.
+On 22 October, it was confirmed that all seven members of S Club 7 would reunite for BBC's Children in Need and a tour in May 2015.
 After the S Club 7 full reunion tour, Cattermole decided to leave the spin-off group and O'Meara, McIntosh and Barrett continued to perform together as S Club 3.